As an Amazon Associate we earn from qualifying purchases.

 What I do love though is blueberry maple syrup.
 So really, the best way to incorporate blueberries into the all-American breakfast is in the syrup.

 Blueberry syrup is a simple concoction of maple syrup and blueberries.
 It is often served with pancakes, waffles, crepes, or other breakfast foods.

 When developing this recipe, I wanted to keep this really simple and easy.
-We are going to use just two ingredients in our base and the application of heat to bring everything together.
+I am going to use just two ingredients in my base and the application of heat to bring everything together.

 This recipe also stands up very well to temperature variations, cooktime, and can sit out for a while if you need to cook it ahead of time.

 What Makes a Good Blueberry Maple Syrup

 When it comes to blueberry maple syrup, I’m going to want to concentrate the flavors.
 Blueberries are not the most flavorful fruit, and I am going to want to smell and taste the blueberry in my breakfast.